 I grew up in the Natal Midlands of South Africa where I attended a prep school very similar to that of the Elms called Clifton.
 I then spent five years of senior school at Michaelhouse, after which I studied at Rhodes University where I majored in Geography and Environmental science as well as obtaining my PGCE.
 After playing Provincial and University Cup rugby I decided I wasn’t quite finished playing the sport and thus dragged my wife over to London to pursue it further for what was meant to be just one season!
 We however caught the travelling bug and both realised that teachers’ holidays were by far the best opportunity to explore Europe and thus three and half fond years were spent at Shrewsbury House School in Surbiton.
 After leaving Shrewsbury House Courtney and myself went travelling for a year which proved a hugely eye opening and enriching experience.
 My passions in life other than my beautiful wife Courtney and my slightly psychotic dog Khaya, are my faith, being outdoors and of course playing or watching sport.Email Paul Smedley

-I have recently joined the School from Sedbergh School which is also where I was educated.
-I spent just over three enjoyable years at Sedbergh working as a part of the Grounds and Gardens Team and I am looking forward to the challenges that The Elms School will provide.
+I joined The Elms from Sedbergh School, which is also where I was educated.
+I spent just over three enjoyable years at Sedbergh working as a part of the Grounds and Gardens Team and I have brought this knowledge and expertise to The Elms School.
 Away from work I have a keen interest in most sports having played rugby, football, cricket and athletics.Email Dan Tuson

 Andrew WilliamsAssistant Chef